 Before packing up your old home, plot out what will fit where and how in the new location to give you a better sense of placement.
 This can help you come up with a plan for which items should be packed first, last, or discarded.Having a clear idea of what will go where will help you have a smoother transition while unpacking.

-There is nothing worse than carrying heavy furniture upstairs in a new home only to find out that there is no place for it and having to relocate it multiple times.
-That is a great way to build up a lot of frustration and stress, not to mention the extra risk of injury.
+There is nothing worse than carrying heavy furniture upstairs in a new home only to find out that there is no place for it.
+It creates chaos and frustration when having to relocate something multiple times.
+Also, it causes extra risk of damage or injury.

-As the title states, labels are your (best) friend.
-Attempt to label all the boxes and large items per room to help you stay organized as well as for your friends and movers who will be loading and unloading into your home.
+Attempt to label all the boxes and large items per room to help you stay organized as well as for your friends and movers who will be loading and unloading.